 - World Health Organisation.

-Research in this area is supported by our newly formed Institute for Sustainable Industries and Liveable Cities.
+Research in this area is supported by our Institute for Sustainable Industries and Liveable Cities.

 The Institute incorporates some of the research previously undertaken by the colleges.
 Several of our research institutes and centres continue to be dedicated to policy research and reform.
 These are: